 In 2023, the FDA wrote a similar letter to a manufacturer listing a number of regulatory lapses, including claiming the agency had not received a number of adverse event reports involving an endoscope component “within the required 30 calendar day timeframe.”

-However, as explained in the FDCA, federal law places certain prohibitions on “misbranded” (and “adulterated”) devices.
-(Everhart et al. [2025] did not discuss the FDA’s policy of labeling a device misbranded due to the manufacturer failing to submit one or more adverse event reports to the agency on time.)
+However, as explained in the FDCA, federal law places certain prohibitions on misbranded and adulterated devices.
+(Everhart et al. [2025] did not discuss the FDA’s policy of concluding a device is misbranded due to the manufacturer failing to submit one or more adverse event reports to the agency on time.)

-Once made public, a warning letter’s censure of a manufacturer for submitting late to FDA adverse event reports involving a specific device, like certain other regulatory violations, can thus cause confusion and uncertainty (e.g., among clinicians, patients) about the device due to differing interpretations of the applicable law.
+Once made public, an FDA’s warning letter censuring a device in response to the manufacturer submitting adverse event reports to the agency late, like certain other regulatory violations, can thus cause confusion and uncertainty, among clinicians, risk managers and patients alike, about the device’s use and patient disclosures due to differing interpretations of applicable laws.

 A proposal